Skip to content

 What you learned

-The person-finding pattern is one composer, two enrichment passes, one cluster check, one synthesis.
+The person-finding pattern is map the identifiers, two enrichment passes, one cluster check, one synthesis, with every finding pinned to the profile.
 Every variation is a deeper enrichment on the same shape.